 Although Iran and Turkey are sometimes affiliated with the countries in this cluster in some regard, they aren’t typically included in this cluster.
 Their origins and cultural values align better with other clusters.
-Sixty percent of the earth’s oil reserves are in the Arab cluster, and that resource has had profound influence on what’s occurred in the region, particularly in the last few decades.
+Sixty percent of the earth’s oil supplies are in the Arab cluster, and that resource has had a profound influence on what’s occurred in the region, particularly in the last few decades.

 Learn more about how virtually every aspect of our lives is shaped by culture

 There’s nothing more important to being an Arab than your family: they are the key social unit to the Arab cluster.
 This can be seen in several other clusters, but it plays out interestingly in the Arab world.
 This loyalty to family influences all other aspects of an Arab’s life.
 Arabs honor and respect their families almost at all costs.
 They also place some value on friendships and spending time with other social acquaintances, but to honor, respect, and devote time to one’s family and kin is clearly what’s most important.

 To be an Arab is to see your family as the central concern of your life and existence.
 The family stands at the heart of society and individuals place huge amounts of trust in their family members.
 A person’s self-interest is subordinate to what’s best for their family as a whole.
 In particular, the father is responsible for the physical and emotional well-being of the family, and in return, the children show complete respect for the father.

 Children are often doted on in the Arab cluster.
 Maintaining good relationships with extended family members is seen as essential.
 Helping your relatives is far more important than being generous to others.
 Absolute loyalty to one’s family is vital even when living abroad.

 Learn more about ways to enhance your own cultural intelligence